togglebit/CANFDuino/README.md

 **Step 9.** - Type in the hex ID for the HIGHEST ID you want to monitor.
 All ID's between these ranges will pass through

 **Step 10.** - If you selected 2 ports to monitor....you will be asked to repeat settings for the second port.
+Watch for traffic to hit the screen.

 Note: if you do not want to wait the several seconds between power cycles or new terminal connections use the bootloader bypass jumper detailed in the hookup guide.